harrionparrix/the-last-braincell/README.md

-# **the_last_braincell**
+# **the-last-braincell**

-Welcome to **the_last_braincell**, where I explore and experiment with a variety of ideas, thoughts, and musings from all corners of the mind.
+Welcome to **the-last-braincell**, where I explore and experiment with a variety of ideas, thoughts, and musings from all corners of the mind.
 Here, you’ll find a mix of curious reflections, random insights, and offbeat experiments, all presented with a dose of humor and a touch of chaos.

 ## What to Expect
 - A space to dive into new ideas and see where they lead.